esperanca/personal_website/src/posts/weeknote-27.md

 ## Sweet goodbye to lovely people

 Friday was Elliot’s last day with us.
 And Mingxi will be leaving next Wednesday.
 I’ve spent time with them to reflect on the work and how they felt about their contributions.
-I am grateful for their openness and sincere approach.
+I am grateful for their openness and sincerity.

 # Learned things